sfaber34/scaffold-eth/README.md

 https://optimistic.loogies.io/
 https://github.com/scaffold-eth/scaffold-eth/tree/optimistic-loogies-master

-It's a hack job - definintly not coded in a very efficient way and the method of pulling system attributes at mint could easily be gamed.

-BUT it draws some spinny solar system NFTs.
+It's a hack job - definitely not coded in a very efficient way and the method of pulling system attributes at mint could easily be gamed **BUT** it draws some spinny solar system NFTs.
 Hopefully it's a jumping off point for something cooler.

 # 🏄‍♂️ Quick Start